Advertisement

 Don't accept delayed feeds

-A 15-minute delay, like Baltimore's, guts the journalism use case.
-Real-time access is what matters.
-Don't trade that away.
+Delayed audio guts the breaking-news and emergency use cases.
+Real-time access — even dispatcher-only — is what matters.
+Don't trade it away.

 4